kylekce/CS50sql/Week 6/deep/answers.md

 ## Partitioning by Hour
 <!-- Will the observations likely be evenly distributed across all boats, even if AquaByte most commonly collects observations between midnight and 1am?
 Why or why not? -->
+No, the observations will not be evenly distributed across all boats.
+This is because the data is partitioned by the hour of the observation, so all observations between midnight and 1am will be stored on the same boat.
+This will lead to uneven distribution of data across the boats.

 ## Partitioning by Hash Value